cssr/claudia.sevivas/_projects/project_apiarioVR.md

 ---
 layout: page
 title: Apiário VR
-description: was a Virtual Reality project consisted in developing a virtual tour through an apiary.
+description: Apiário VR was a Virtual Reality project consisted in developing a virtual tour through an apiary.
 These tour included 4 different scenarios and in each the user would learning important facts about bees and their natural habitat.
 img: assets/img/apiario_vr.png
 importance: 4
 category: fun

 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:
+ApiarioVR was a project developed by Oskar&Gapar(https://oskargaspar.com/) focused on creating an environment where users can experience and learn about bees, their environment and their role in pollination .
+It consisted in four different virtual reality scenarios, namely a forest, a farm, an orchard, and a city.
+In each scenario a user is invited to answer to questionnaires and interact with different virtual objects.
+This project was develop in Unity3D for the facebook oculus quest 2.
+In this project I was reponsible for optimizing 3D object rendering and implementing the navigation and interaction.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">